sooraj-gupta/quizperai/README.md

 # Quizper AI Chrome Extension

-Quizper AI is a Chrome extension designed to assist you with answering homework quiz questions on various online platforms.
-This extension uses OpenAI's GPT-4 API to provide correct answers and explanations for quiz questions.
+Quizper AI is a Chrome extension designed to assist you with answering homework quiz questions on Canvas.
+This extension uses OpenAI's GPT-4 API to provide correct answers and explanations for homework quiz questions.

 ## Features
 - Automatically identify and highlight the correct answer for homework quiz questions.